insights

 • Median escrow sizes are holding steady at 10% across all deals

-Download the study above.
+Download the study now

 Listen to our experts discuss key highlights from the study in our videos below:

-Fewer No Survival Deals Are Using Reps & Warranties Insurance (RWI)
+Deal Terms Insights: Fewer No Survival Deals Are Using Reps & Warranties Insurance (RWI)

 Michelle Kirkpatrick